Ragnyll/bboy-notes/src/description.md

 # Summary
 This book contains my break down and analysis footage, moves, and whatever else related to breaking.

-It's gonna be mega useful
+It's gonna be mega useful.